rajabishek/swift-essentials/manuscript/iOS Essentials/android.md

 - In J2ME UI code is embedded within the Java code
 - In Android they separated the different responsibilities
 - In Android we have Java code files, resources and configuration files
-- In the resources folder we have all the resources in separate folders drawable(images + other stuff), layout(xml files for the appearance), values(xml files for defining the text)
+- In the resources folder we have all the resources in separate folders drawable(images + other stuff), layout(XML files for the appearance), values(XML files for defining the text)

 ## Command Line